RightToAskOrg/righttoask-docs/ServerAPIDataStructures.md

 Again, this is hashed, stored in the database, and posted on the BB.

-### Registration
+### Entity

-A registration record is:

-TODO: define the data structure for state (state, state electorate, federal electorate)

-- A username,
-- a public key,
+An entity is either a public authority (see RightToKnow list), or a user of the system.

+Defining Fields:

+- Username : string
+    * Validity: character length
+    * Permission: must be unique
+    * compulsory

+Non-defining fields

-- enumeration: Is_MP, Is_Org, Is_Public,
+- Entity_Type: enumeration: Is_MP, Is_Org, Is_Citizen, Is_PublicAuthority
+    * compulsory
+- Public key : key
+    * Validity: TBD
+    * Permission: n/a
+    * optional
-- (optionally) state or federal electorate(s),
+- State or federal electorate(s),
+    * optional
-- (Org or MP only) email domain (e.g. parliament.vic.gov.au or acf.org.au)
+- Email domain (e.g. parliament.vic.gov.au or acf.org.au)
+    * compulsory for (Org or MPs) ; optional for other accounts

+Bookkeeping fields:

+- Entity-Id = H(Username)

-Again, this is hashed, stored in the database, and posted on the BB.
+The username is hashed, stored in the database, and posted on the BB.
 Everything is public.

+Note: Entity_Type is not part of the defining fields, because a person could become, or cease to be, an MP.

+(TODO: define the data structure for state (state, state electorate, federal electorate)

+(VT: Consider what MPs who haven't registered yet are - are they non-user entities?
+In which case, what exactly should happen when they register?)

 (VT: Consider what should happen when someone wants to register several different keys from different devices, or different people who represent the same MP.)